logsearch/logsearch-for-aws/README.md

  0. Update `README.md` to add the log file format to our list of supported logs.

 Once updated, run `./bin/logsearch-config` to test your log parsing filters and generate new configuration in `./logsearch-config`.
 Use those configuration files in your test environment and verify your new log runs through the whole process.

+Share your work with a Pull Request :)

 ## Additional Resources